esoadamo/thesis/chapters/06 Solutions.md

 #### Data retention

-If the users purchase at least 200 GB of storage, it should be enough to store all their critical data.
+If the users purchase at least 2 TB of storage, it should be enough to store all their critical data.
 Though the inability of iCloud to properly version files can become a disadvantage if the users accidentally rewrite their files, e.g., when using an external office suite and saving an empty document instead of an existing one.
 The taken photos are uploaded automatically from iOS by default, while for synchronization with a Windows computer, the user needs to download and install the iCloud application.

 ### Microsoft